Malkymalc/Game_of_Life/README.md

 TODO
 [1.
 DONE] Test rest of grid methods.
 [2.
 DONE] Test grid render method for blank grid.
-3. Work on html/css of page if necessary.
+[3.
+DONE] Work on html/css of page if necessary.

 4. a.
 Test/work on game play logic in dev tools with basic cases.
 4. b.
 Try to break game - fix issues if needed.